tfukui95/tor-experiment/ToyExperiment.md

 Next on each relay that is being used in the circuit, run

 ```
-sudo tcpdump -s 1514 -i any 'port 5000' -U -w - | tee $(hostname -s).pcap | tcpdump -nnxxXSs 1514 -r -
+sudo Tcpdump -s 1514 -i any 'port 5000' -U -w - | tee $(hostname -s).pcap | Tcpdump -nnxxXSs 1514 -r -
 ```

 where **$(hostname -s)** will be converted to the name of the specific relay that you are working with.
-For example, if using tcpdump on relay1, the file that tcpdump will write to will be relay1.pcap.
-This tcpdump function will watch the traffic that is going through the OR port 5000, and then save what it sees in a pcap file.
+For example, if using Tcpdump on relay1, the file that Tcpdump will write to will be relay1.pcap.
+This Tcpdump function will watch the traffic that is going through the OR port 5000, and then save what it sees in a pcap file.